joaodiogoromao/three-dragons/TP1/README.md

   - The parser will always try do draw the scene despite errors, showing warnings on the console.
 - Textures, materials and transformations inheritance
   - Implemented material and texture stacks.
-  - Use of push and pop functions to, respectively, save the current property and apply the previous property.
+  - Use of push and pop functions to, respectively, save the current property and apply the property on the top of the stack.
 - Scaling factors
   - Implemented on the rectangle and the triangle.
   - Use of a method 'updateTexCoords' to update the coords when drawing a given rectangle or triangle leaf.